-- Verify that the colors are changing as you expect them to change. - It is enough to change only the water layer for now.
-An example is below, but may look different depending on the color you chose.
+- Verify that the colors are changing as you expect them to change. - It is enough to select the water layer in the legend and then click on the ^{Open the Layer Styling panel} button.
+Change the color to one that fits the water layer.

-Note: If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the check box next to its name in the Layers list.
+Note: If you want to work on only one layer at a time and don't want the other layers to distract you, you can hide a layer by clicking in the checkbox next to its name in the layers list.
 If the box is blank, then the layer is hidden.